-The Homol'ovi Research Program has been active since 1984-85 under the direction of Dr. E. Charles (Chuck) Adams.
+ASM's Homol'ovi Research Program has been active since the early 1980s, coming under the director of Dr. E. Charles (Chuck) Adams in 1985.
 Research is focused on several ancestral Hopi pueblos, or villages, near Winslow in northeastern Arizona.
-Adams's research looks at the processes of aggregation in late prehistory — the formation of large communities — and contributes to interpretive programs at Homol’ovi State Park.
+Adams's research looks at the processes of aggregation in late prehistory — the formation of large communities — and contributes to interpretive programs at Homolovi State Park.

 Chevelon is especially intriguing because of its location upstream from the other villages, its location beside a spring-fed stream, and, in contrast to the other Homol’ovi villages, a higher percentage of pottery types from an area 100 km to the southeast.

 Work over the many field seasons focused on the origins, layout, and history of the site and on the nature of its interaction with the other villages.
 Preliminary work done in the summer of 2002 discovered an unusual layout of the village — a semi-circular roomblock arrangement of the highest part of the site) — established the basic framework of the grid system, and noted a large number of areas throughout the pueblo with intense burning.

 For more information about Homolovi State Park here.

 E. Charles Adams, Ph.D. (semi-retired)

 Curator of Archaeology and Professor of Anthropology